-We I made the decision to go natural, I had no desire to do the “big chop” so I decided to be a long-term transitioner.
-I had an idea of what to expect after previously transitioning for 7 months, but I still had no idea how to take care of my natural hair.
-Here are some tips that I have learned as a long-term transitioner.
+When I made the decision to return natural, I had no desire to do the “big chop” so I did a long term transition.
+I had an idea of what to expect after previously transitioning for 7 months, but I still didn’t know how to transition to natural hair after having relaxed hair for so long.
+Dealing with transitioning hair for 14 months wasn’t easy, but I was successful.
+If you’re thinking about doing a long term transition, here are some tips to help you have a successful long term transition to natural hair.

 Do Your Research

 One of the reasons I ended up relaxing my hair again was due to little or no research.
-I had 3-5 inches of new growth and was totally lost.
+I had 3-5 inches of new growth and didn’t know how to take care of transitioning hair.
 It wasn’t until my friend sent me a link to YouTube showing natural hair tutorials, product reviews, and hair stories.
-I followed vloggers with similar textures for hair care ideas.
-I also did research on products and a wash day routine to help with what I felt then was “my struggle”.
+I watched videos showing how to transition to natural hair from some of my favorite vloggers with similar hair textures.
+I also did research on hair products that work well for transitioning hair and created a wash day routine.

 Moisture is a natural’s best friend.
-I remember messaging the few naturals I knew on Facebook and asking what staple products they used on their hair.
-As a kid, I never used any special product, but I wanted to make sure I was on the right track.
-The majority of them told me the same thing: “I can give you a list if products, but if your hair isn’t moisturized, you may get frustrated and just go back to a relaxer.”
+I remember messaging the few naturals I knew on Facebook and asking what staple hair products they used on their hair.
+Growing up natural I never used any special product, but I wanted to make sure I was on the right track.
+The majority of them told me the same thing: “I can give you a list of products, but if your hair isn’t moisturized, you may get frustrated and just go back to a relaxer.”
 That essentially became the ‘bird in my ear’.
-It began to make more sense especially after learning the line of demarcation (the area where the relaxed and natural textures meet), is the weakest part of our hair and needs to be moisturized lest it breaks off.
+It began to make more sense especially after learning the line of demarcation (the area where the relaxed and natural textures meet), is the weakest part of our hair.

-This was the hardest thing for me to do.
+Minimizing heat was the hardest thing during my long term transition to natural.
 I was one of those women who NEVER styled their hair.
 After learning about the benefits of minimizing heat, I went from going to the salon every 2-3 weeks to once a month.
-Eventually, I stopped going unless it was a blowout or trim.
+Eventually, I stopped going to a hairstylist unless it was a blowout, color, or trim.

-In order to be natural, you must be patient.
+Doing a long term transition to natural hair requires lots of patience.
 Unless you’re an expert at doing hair or a quick learner, you will not get every style you watched on YouTube correctly.
 It takes time to learn your hair and figuring out what it likes.
 Many people worry about hair type or how long it will grow when they should pay attention to their hair’s needs.
 Not every product or technique will work, but the leaning portion is important in the transitioning phase.